 The most practical option for a tiny house is to install a tank and use a water pump to circulate the water.
 A water tank can be stored outside or hidden underneath your kitchen storage, depending on the size of the tank and the amount of space you have available.

 Stick to a smaller sink and single handle kitchen faucet to make the most out of your tiny kitchen area.
 Put this on one side of the room to leave space for furniture and other needed features.
+No matter how small or big your house is, you should always be ready with house solutions to make it look like a proper house.

 4. Install Windows or a Skylight